American Forces Press Service

 "It's a tribute to our excellent relationship with the U.S. Antarctic Program and a fantastic example of the collaboration that typifies Antarctic operations," Press said.

-New York unit is the only unit in the Air Force that operates the LC-130 Hercules, which can land on snow or ice surfaces throughout Antarctica thanks to its ski-equipped landing gear.
+The movement was the first major mission for the LC-130 in the current Operation Deep Freeze season.
+The New York unit is the only unit in the Air Force that operates the LC-130 Hercules, which can land on snow or ice surfaces throughout Antarctica thanks to its ski-equipped landing gear.
 The plane also has wheels for landing on prepared hard surfaces.

-Air Force Maj.
+(Air Force Maj.
 Sam Highley serves in the Joint Task Force Support Forces Antarctica Public Affairs Office.)

 Kentucky Community Honors 'Adopted' Paratroopers